Jsiewierski11/Capstone1-Exploration-of-WikiQACorpus/README.md

-# Exploration of Zipf's Law on the WikiQA Corpus Through Data Visualization
+# Exploration of the WikiQA Corpus: Data Visualization and Zipf's Law

 # Jarid Siewierski